Skip to main content

 What is self-esteem?

-Self-esteem is more than just body image, it’s the totality of the way people value and perceive themselves.
+Self-esteem is more than just body image.
+It’s the totality of the way people value and perceive themselves.

 A person’s self-esteem affects their ability to: